 What is a Trade Journal?

 A trade journal is a document of your trading behavior.
 This document could be a physical journal, a text or excel file on your computer, a google doc, or a some software.
 There are also many things your could track in a trade journal.
-You could log just your trades and how much money you made…or lost.
-You could include the pattern and/or strategy you traded.
-You could include how you were feeling and what the market conditions were on that day.
-You could include your trade plan with your stops and profit targets.
-You could include screenshots of the charts for the day(s) of the trade.
+Some people prefer to log just the trades and watch how their account grows.
+Additionally, including the pattern and/or strategy that was traded would also be a useful piece of information to track.
+Other useful data to track is physical/mental state, market conditions, stops and profit targets, screenshots of the charts for the day(s) of the trade.
 Basically, anything you want to document about your trading should be in a trade journal.

 Trade Journal Benefits

 Reviewing your trades is the most important part of becoming a successful trader.
 It doesn’t matter if you write things down with pen and paper, enter your trades into a spreadsheet, or create trade recaps with YouTube, consistently reviewing your trades will help you to understand your strengths and weaknesses.

 If you want a free spreadsheet to track your trades, Ali Biggz from BigTradez.com has created a free tracker that you can download here.
 This tracker allows you to enter your trades, view statistics on how your trading has been going, and see how your progressing each month.
 Ali also has a free discord room that you can join and post a trade plan every morning that you can find in his discord room, on his website, or on Twitter @ABiggHD

 Online trade journals are the best way to track your trades.
 You can easily upload your trades, get instant stats, see really cool metrics and much more.
 Here is a list of the best online trade journals.